mvenzke-axway/axway-open-docs/content/en/docs/apim_installation/apigw_containers/deployment_flows/custom_image_deployment/docker_scripts_prereqs.md

 This script builds a base API Gateway Docker image using an API Gateway Linux installer and a Docker image based on a standard CentOS7 operating system image.

-{{< alert title="Caution" color="warning" >}}Docker tries to download the latest CentOS image from a remote registry, which may potentially contain security vulnerabilities.
+{{< alert title="Caution" color="danger" >}}Docker tries to download the latest CentOS image from a remote registry, which may potentially contain security vulnerabilities.
 Axway is not responsible for any third-party base O/S images.
 You must ensure that all base O/S images are up-to-date and apply any security patches if necessary.
 For more information, see [Create a base image based on custom CentOS7/RHEL7](/docs/apim_installation/apigw_containers/deployment_flows/custom_image_deployment/docker_script_baseimage#create-a-base-image-based-on-custom-centos7-rhel7).{{< /alert >}}

 To run the Quickstart help: